 - Kenmore, King, Redmond, and Kirkland in Washington state

-With rental housing prices rising nationwide, rent control ballot measures are being promoted even in some of the 37 states that have specifically prohibited them.
+With rental trends and housing prices rising nationwide, rent control ballot measures are being promoted even in some of the 37 states that have specifically prohibited them.

 How Can I Keep My Monthly Rent Costs Low?